Welcome from the Publisher,

 Averi Hales, Editor

-Casper native, Averi Hales, joined the Wyoming Livestock Roundup team as assistant editor.
+Casper native, Averi Hales, joined the Wyoming Livestock Roundup team as editor.
 Averi graduated from the University of Wyoming with a bachelor’s degree in rangeland ecology and watershed management and a minor in agriculture business in 2019.
 After graduating, she began pursuing her master’s degree in animal science with a focus on grazing ruminant nutrition.
 Averi was actively involved in 4-H and FFA growing up and continued her service to Wyoming FFA as a state officer in 2015 and 2016.
 She credits these organizations for instilling a love for sharing Wyoming agriculture wherever she goes.